The Bashful Elephant

-The Bashful Elephant is a 1961 35 mm black & white feature film for family audiences.
+The Bashful Elephant is a 1961 35 mm black and white feature film for family audiences.

 Story

-A 12-year-old orphan, Tristy (played by Mollie Mack; née Mollie Dorrell McGowan; 1946–1965) — escapes from an orphanage in Hungary (which then, was behind the Iron Curtain) to Austria with the help of Jeffrey, a huge border guard dog (played by a giant Irish wolfhound) in hopes of finding a "papa and mama."
+A 12-year-old orphan, Tristy (played by Mollie Mack; née Mollie Dorrell McGowan; 1946–1965) — escapes from an orphanage in Hungary (which then, was behind the Iron Curtain) to Austria with the help of Jeffrey, a huge border guard dog (played by a giant Irish Wolfhound) in hopes of finding a "papa and mama."
 Austrian police vow to help her find a loving family, but, until then, Tristy would need to stay in an orphanage, away from her new friend, Jeffrey, the big dog.
 So, she escapes again and makes her first new home with a traveling circus owned by Kurt (played by Helmut Schmid) and befriends Valle, the circus elephant.

 Kurt is in the middle of a divorce.
 Steffi (played by Kai Fischer) wants to marry Kurt because she loves him, but also so that they can adopt Tristie.
 More complications arise with the Salzburg police attempting to take Tristie into custody.
 When the police are defied by the elephant and the dog, they threaten to shoot both of them.
 Tristie slips away to give herself up but is followed by her four-footed friends, and decides the only course is for them to run away together.

 Lost in the narrow streets she finds refuge in Saint Peter's Abby but is knocked unconscious by a fall down steep steps, picked up by the elephant and taken back to the circus, where eventually there is a climax that brings about a happy conclusion to the story.